Helping You Understand Common Bankruptcy Terms

 Motion to lift the automatic stay

-A request by a creditor to allow it to take action against the debtor or the debtor’s property that would otherwise be prohibited by the automatic stay.
+A request submitted by a creditor that allows them to take action against the debtor or their property that would otherwise be prohibited by an automatic stay.

-A Chapter 7 bankruptcy in which there are no assets available to satisfy any portion of the creditors’ unsecured claims.
+A Chapter 7 bankruptcy in which there are no assets from which to satisfy any portion of a creditors’ unsecured claims.

-A debt that cannot be eliminated in bankruptcy.
+A debt that is not eligible to be eliminated in bankruptcy.
 Examples include debts for alimony or child support, certain taxes, debts for most government-funded or guaranteed educational loans or benefit overpayments, and debts arising from death or personal injury caused by driving while intoxicated or under the influence of drugs.

 Property of a debtor that can be liquidated to satisfy claims of creditors.